teclone/rollup-all/README.md

 - **outDir** - defines build output directory.

 - **enabled** - defines if a specific build type is enabled.
 By default, **Node.JS** lib build is enabled, while browser based dist build is disabled.

+- **externals**: Defines list of external modules.
+By default, peerDependency and dependency modules are read from your project's package.json file and included automatically when generating lib builds.
+So you don't add those.

 ## Contributing